bockp/Edge-Detection-project/edge3_thierry.md

 ### Interest of changing the implementation language.

+### Aim of the project

+In our project, we began by documenting the main linear edge detection approaches and algorithms, and their implementation in the image processing software ImageJ [^SCH2015]:

+* Convolution with edge templates (Prewitt [^PRE1970], Sobel [^SOB1968], Kirsch [^KIR1971], Robert's Cross [^ROB1963])
+* Zero-crossings of Laplacian of Gaussian convolution[^MAR1980]
+* Zero-crossings of directional derivatives of smoothed images (Canny[^CAN1986])

+We then performed a benchmark on the ImageJ plugins, in order to compare their execution time and the memory load for the Java Virtual Machine (JVM).
+For the second and third part of our project, we made respectively our own implementations of the Sobel, Prewitt, Robert's cros, Canny and Laplacian of Gaussian operators using ECMAscript6[^ECMA2011] and WebGL2 [^HAL2014].

+This repport will be focused on the three convolutions with edge templates : Prewitt, Sobel and Robert's Cross.

+The link to our github repository containing our reports in markdown format, the images, and the code for the benchmark and algorithms is : https://github.com/bockp/Edge-Detection-project.

 ## Material & Methods
 [comment]: <Material & Methods: A very detailed description of the algorithm you implemented.>